ckaotik/Broker_Garbage/readme.txt

 Items on your Include List (see it as a Blacklist) will never be looted, while Broker_Garbage will always try its best to loot those items that are on your Exclude List (works as a Whitelist).

+For more information on the Loot Manager, have a look at its own readme.txt!

 10. Slash Commands
 -----------------
 Broker_Garbage supports a hand full of slash commands.
 These are /garbage or short, /garb.
 Parameters supported: